 This author has yet to write their bio.

-Congratulations to long-time BFREE supporters, field course leaders, researchers, and board members, Drs.
+Congratulations to long-time BFREE supporters, field course leaders, researchers, and adventurers, Drs.
 Jamie Rotenberg and Vibeke Olson on their recent retirement from the University of North Carolina Wilmington.
-Extraordinary husband and wife team, Jamie and Vibeke, have been visiting BFREE for nearly two decades as professors bringing field courses, as researchers, with their graduate […]
+Extraordinary husband and wife team, Jamie and Vibeke, have been visiting BFREE for nearly two decades as professors bringing field courses, as researchers, with their graduate students, […]

 Today marks what is now the most widely observed secular holiday across the globe, Earth Day!
 Celebrated April 22nd annually, organizations and individuals come together to demonstrate support for environmental protection.
 This year’s earthday.org theme is “Restore Our Earth.”
 The theme rejects the notion that mitigation or adaptation are the only ways to address climate […]